jonathanbossenger/block-theme-course/module-09/02-Locking-Blocks-to-Prevent-User-Changes.md

 <!-- /wp:group -->
 ```

-Once you've saved the pattern to your theme, go to **Pages > Add New** in the WordPress admin and insert the pattern.
+Once you've saved the pattern to your theme, go to **Pages > Add New** in the WordPress admin and insert it.
 If you select the Header, Paragraph, or Buttons blocks within the content canvas, you should see that none of them have any design tools attached to them in the toolbar or block inspector sidebar panel.
 Instead, the sidebar shows the grouped blocks:

 ![WordPress content editor with a full-width Group block with a purple background.
 On the right, the nested blocks are shown in the sidebar in lieu of design tools.](/images/module-09/lesson-02/locking-content-only.png)